Scholarships & Grants

 Holyoke Community College Foundation Scholarships

 Each year, the Holyoke Community College Foundation, a non-profit organization, disburses more than $200,000 in scholarship awards to HCC students.
-Applications for the 2018-2019 scholarship cycle will be posted online here starting Feb.
-5, 2018.
+Applications for the next scholarship cycle are expected to be posted online here starting in early February.
 Applicants are considered for a variety of scholarships; the foundation scholarship committee reviews the applications and decides which scholarship best suits each applicant.
 Get all the information on our Scholarships page.

 These grants are normally limited to direct educational costs, including tuition, fees, and books.